Evovest/EvoTrees.jl/docs/src/tutorials/ranking-LTRC.md

 ## Conclusion

 We've seen that a ranking problem can be efficiently handled with generic regression tasks, yet achieve comparable performance to specialized ranking loss functions.
-Below, we present the NDCG obtained from the above experiments along those presented by CatBoost's [benchmarks](https://github.com/catboost/benchmarks/blob/master/ranking/Readme.md#4-results).
+Below, we present the NDCG obtained from the above experiments along those published on CatBoost's [benchmarks](https://github.com/catboost/benchmarks/blob/master/ranking/Readme.md#4-results).

 | **Model**               | **NDCG**  |